maralorn/secretarius-python/README.md

 secretarius
 ===========

-A personal information manager, trying to provide a fully integrated cload experience
+A personal information manager, trying to provide a fully integrated cloud experience.